nvpro-samples/nvpro_core/nvvk/README.md

 while(true)
 {
 profiler.beginFrame();

 ... setup frame ...

 {
 // use the Section class to time the scope auto sec = profiler.timeRecurring("draw", cmd);

 vkCmdDraw(cmd, ...);
 }

 ... submit cmd buffer ...

 profiler.endFrame();

 // generic print to string
 profiler.print(profilerStats);

 // or access data directly
 nvh::Profiler::TimerInfo info;
 if( profiler.getTimerInfo("draw", info)) {
 // do some updates
 updateProfilerUi("draw", info.gpu.average);
 }
 }

 ```

-_____

-# raypicker_vk.hpp
+## raypicker_vk.hpp

-<a name="raypicker_vkhpp"></a>
-## class nvvk::RayPickerKHR
+### class nvvk::RayPickerKHR

 nvvk::RayPickerKHR is a utility to get hit information under a screen coordinate.

 The information returned is:
 - origin and direction in world space
 - hitT, the distance of the hit along the ray direction
 - primitiveID, instanceID and instanceCustomIndex
 - the barycentric coordinates in the triangle

 Setting up:
 - call setup() once with the Vulkan device, and allocator
 - call setTlas with the TLAS previously build

 Getting results, for example, on mouse down:
 - fill the PickInfo structure